Robert404/Gamers_Forum/README.md

 # About Project
 Practice project using ASP.NET Core as framework, Entity Framework Core as ORM, Sql Server as relational database management system.

-Features that i have done in this project:
+What i have done in this project:
 *  Developed Sign In/ Sign up functionality
 *  Developed User roles
 *  Worked with dependency injection